BasharDlaleh/puppet_control_repo/README.md

 Puppet language is just a DSL built on top of Ruby programming language, so when a puppet agent runs the facter sends all the agents facts to the master which converts puppet code to Ruby and compiles the Ruby code and generates a catalog (compiled code unreadably by humans )which the agent node executes on itself.

 ### Modules
-just like Ansible is written in Python, Puppet is written in Ruby so if you want to create a new module and push it to the forge.puppet.com you need to write Ruby code in a specific folders hirearchy like lib, manifests, examples, metdata.json....etc
+Unlike Ansible modules which are written in Python and you need to write python code to create module, Puppet is written in Ruby and if you want to create a new module and push it to the forge.puppet.com you can write Puppet code in a specific folders hirearchy like lib, manifests, examples, metdata.json....etc (checkout minecraft module folder which is a very simple module for installing minecraft server).
 Puppet offers a helper tool for writing modules, called the Puppet Development Kit.
 It will set up all the essentials we just went over and a lot more.
 To learn more, go to github.com/puppetlabs/pdk.